Our trainees pursue various degrees and graduate certificates at the University of Utah and Weber State University.

 Residents in our Occupational Medicine Residency program complete the MOH in the first year of their training.

-The PhD in OEH program trains students who are interested in advanced-level OEHS problem solving, furthering professional occupational health practice through coursework applicable to research, attaining higher placement in a desired career area, or academia.
+The PhD in OEH program, housed in the University of Utah Division of Occupational and Environmental Health, trains students interested in advanced-level problem-solving, furthering professional practice through coursework applicable to research, attaining higher placement in a desired career area, or pursuing a career in academia.

 Students with a prior master's degree that includes core occupational and environmental health courses must complete 40 credit hours.
 Valid degrees include a Master of Science in Occupational Health (MSOH), Master of Occupational Health (MOH), or a related area (e.g., Master of Public Health).
-The RMCOEH Faculty Admissions Committee will consider equivalent degree transcripts for transferable credit on a case-by-case basis.
+A faculty admissions committee will consider equivalent degree transcripts for transferable credit on a case-by-case basis.

 Students without a prior master’s degree or who have a degree that lacks the core occupational and environmental health courses must complete 64 credit hours.
-The RMCOEH Faculty Admissions Committee may award students partial credit for previous courses upon evaluation of transcripts.
+The faculty admissions committee may award students partial credit for previous courses upon evaluation of transcripts.

 All students must complete a research project and dissertation, including an oral defense.